 two weeks of instruction.
 Part-time instructors who do not

-meet those requirements do not get paid office time to
+meet those requirements do not get any paid time to meet

 contract, Art.
 12.27.

-cannot reschedule the lost time; he must forfeit payment and the
+the part-timer cannot reschedule the lost time; he must forfeit

 contract, Art.
 12.27.